denisecase/datafun-06-spec/README.md

 ## External Dependencies

-This project will likely use at least the following external modules, so a virtual environment is recmmmended.
+This project will likely use at least the following external modules, so a virtual environment is recommmended.
 You may adjust packages used as needed.

 - jupyterlab